NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

       :title: Select 'Import Assets CSV' button

 Begin by selecting a CSV that contains asset data.
-Once uploaded, the system parses each row, validating the entries before proceeding.
+Once uploaded, the importer parses each row, validating the entries before proceeding.
 Only rows with valid data are considered for submission — any invalid rows are automatically ignored for submission with the respective errors on that row shown.
-During validation, the system checks for existing labels referenced in the CSV and automatically creates any missing ones.
+During validation, the importer checks for non-existing labels referenced in the CSV and automatically marks them to be created upon submission.
 After validation completes, the user can submit the data.
 Submission is only enabled if at least one valid asset is detected.

 .. thumbnail:: /assets/images/collection-manage-asset-csv-importer.png
       :width: 50%